mharen/mharen.github.io/_posts/2009/2009-09-29-to-fail-or-not-to-fail-plus-bonus.md

 What’s the fail?
 Are they not girls?
 Is one of them not yours?

 ![image[34].png](/assets/2009/image[34].png) But they *do* match.
-You don’t get how this works…
+You don’t get how this works...

 ![image[33].png](/assets/2009/image[33].png)

 Is it because the kid isn’t smiling at your song?
 Or is this a song lyric grammar fail?
-Sigh…
+Sigh...

 Sometimes, it’s a genuine fail, but needs a much, much shorter title (e.g. “Fail”):